 The average knowledge worker toggles between apps 1,200 times per day.
 That is not a typo.
-According to research from Asana and Harvard Business Review, those constant micro-interruptions cost your team roughly five full work weeks of productivity every single year.
+According to research from Harvard Business Review, those constant micro-interruptions cost your team roughly five full work weeks of productivity every single year.

 If you have ever ended a workday feeling completely drained but unable to point to anything you actually accomplished, context switching at work is likely the culprit.
 Every time you jump from Slack to your video call, then to a Google Doc, then back to Slack, your brain pays a cognitive tax that compounds throughout the day.